karthik13647/Chocolate_Company_Sales_using_Power-BI/readme.md

 | Sales & Trends | ![Trends](screenshots/sales_trends.png) |
 | Profits & Teams | ![Teams](screenshots/profits_teams.png) |

-> (Make sure to upload `screenshots/` folder to your GitHub repo with the exported image files)

 ---

 ## 📌 How to Use